-More US teens try E-cigarettes, hookahs, report saysNovember 14th, 2013 by Steven Reinberg, Healthday Reporter in Health /
+More US teens try E-cigarettes, hookahs, report saysNovember 14, 2013 by Steven Reinberg, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—The rapidly growing use of electronic cigarettes, hookahs and other smoking alternatives by middle school and high school students concerns U.S. health officials.

 While use of these devices nearly doubled in some cases between 2011 and 2012, no corresponding decline has been seen in cigarette smoking, the U.S. Centers for Disease Control and Prevention reported Thursday.

 "We have seen, between 2011 and 2012, a big increase in the percentage of middle- and high-school students who are using non-conventional tobacco products, particularly electronic cigarettes and hookahs," said Brian King, a senior scientific adviser in CDC's office on smoking and health.